apache/iceberg/site/docs/spec.md

 Multiple values for `names` may be mapped to a single field ID to support cases where a field may have different names in different data files.
 For example, all Avro field aliases should be listed in `names`.

-Fields which exist only in the Iceberg schema and not in imported data files may be included as a `field-mapping` with an empty list of `names`.
+Fields which exist only in the Iceberg schema and not in imported data files may be included as `field-mapping`s with an empty `names` list.

 ##### field-id